flatwhatson/flycheck-guile/README.md

 the checker.

-Once loaded, the checker will automatically activate in `scheme-mode` buffers with `geiser-mode`, where `guile` is the current scheme implementation.
+Once loaded, the checker will automatically activate in `scheme-mode` buffers with `geiser-mode` active, where `guile` is the current scheme implementation.

 ## Configuration